 For unless we fire up the aspirations of the British people, light the fires of ambition within our nation, we are going to be out-smarted, out-competed and out-performed by others in the world who are prepared to work harder for success than we are.

-He managed to build some metaphor into another bit of repetition:
+Then he managed to build some metaphor into another bit of repetition:

 To win in the global race we are doing the exact opposite.